solana-validators/solana-validator-guidebook/docs/best-practices/operational-best-practices.md

 solana-install init 1.10.11
 ```

-This command download the executable for `1.10.11` and installs it into a `.local` directory.
+This command downloads the executable for `1.10.11` and installs it into a `.local` directory.
 You can also look at `solana-install --help` for more options.

 ## Using Local Snapshots